Business

 Buyers factor finance risk into pricing:

-• If finance is small relative to value → normal negotiation
+• Finance small relative to value → normal negotiation.

-• If finance exceeds vehicle value → reject or insist on seller paying difference
+• Finance exceeds vehicle value → reject, or insist the seller pays the difference.

-• If finance is unclear or seller refuses to provide documents → reject immediately
+• Finance unclear or documents refused → reject immediately.

-Finance owing is not simply a mechanical step — it materially affects buy-in margin.
+Finance owing is not a mechanical step to skip — it materially affects buy-in margin.

 Dealers must comply with: